hewIngram/deno-playground/README.md

 "A secure runtime for JavaScript and TypeScript built with V8, Rust, and Tokio"

-That's how @ry describes it, it fixes some of the problems with Node, pulling it back towards the browser in a bunch of ways and making it more declarative (less magic), more secure and other things.
+That's how Ryan Dahl (@ry) describes it, it fixes some of the problems with Node, pulling it back towards the browser in a bunch of ways and making it more declarative (less magic), more secure and other things.

 This fantastic video talks through Ryan's reasoning and aims for Deno... it's great